pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 Can we go faster?
 As mentioned in [the previous article](../webgpu-compute-shaders.html), the "workgroup" is the smallest unit of work we can ask the GPU can do.
-You define the size of a workgroup in 3 dimensions when you create the shader model, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.
+You define the size of a workgroup in 3 dimensions when you create a shader module, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.

 Workgroups can share internal storage and coordinate that storage with in the workgroup itself.
 How could we take advantage of that fact?

 Let's try this.
 We'll make our workgroup size, 256x1 (so 256 invocations per workgroup).
-We'll have each invocation work on at 256x1 section of the image.
-This will mean we will have `Math.ceil(texture.width / 256) * texture.height` workgroups.
+We'll have each invocation work on a 256x1 section of the image.
+This will mean we will have `Math.ceil(texture.width / 256) * texture.height` total workgroups.

 We'll have the invocations within the workgroup use workgroup storage to sum up the luminance values into bins.